chrisbigler/D2LootSim/README.md

 - Beating a Conquest unlocks new parts of the game with **new gear tiers and difficulty levels**
 - Connected to Guardian Rank to reflect achievement progression
 - Designed to feel like major progression milestones rather than incremental upgrades

-Run `python app.py` to start the web interface on http://localhost:5002